 A column of Bertin is the extension of renal cortical tissue which separates the pyramids, and as such are normal structures.
-They become of radiographic importance when they are unusually enlarged an may be mistaken for a renal mass (renal pseudotumour).
+They become of radiographic importance when they are unusually enlarged and may be mistaken for a renal mass (renal pseudotumour).

 Nomenclature of such enlarged columns is a little confusing, sometimes referred to as septa (although this may also refer to normal columns).
-Ideally the term hypertrophied column of Bertin or prominent column of Bertin should be used to avoid confusion.
+Ideally, the term hypertrophied column of Bertin or prominent column of Bertin should be used to avoid confusion.

-Key to correct identification of a hypertrophied column of Bertin is that fact that it is in continuity with, and of similar appearance to, normal renal cortical parenchyma, and that the renal outline is preserved.
+Key to correct identification of a hypertrophied column of Bertin is the fact that it is in continuity with, and of similar appearance to, normal renal cortical parenchyma, and that the renal outline is preserved.

-They are usually located in the mid portion of the kidney and are more commonly found on the left side 4.
+They are usually located in the mid-portion of the kidney and are more commonly found on the left side 4.

 Invariably the diagnosis should be confirmed with CT or MRI.

-Appearances on ultrasound can be confusing, however in general the echogenicity of the pseudomass is homogeneous and continuous with renal cortex.
+Appearances on ultrasound can be confusing, however, in general, the echogenicity of the pseudomass is homogeneous and continuous with renal cortex.
 The mass has been described as "splitting" or "indenting" the renal sinus.

 CT and MRI

-CT and MRI are definitive demonstrating the hypertrophied column to have imaging features identical to that of adjacent normal cortex.
+CT and MRI are definitive demonstrating the hypertrophied column to have imaging features identical to that of the adjacent normal cortex.

 On non-contrast CT they appear isodense to normal parenchyma and, following administration of contrast, enhance uniformly with renal cortex, and remain isodense to normal parenchyma on delayed images.